- 1-1/2 cups quick-cooking oats

-- For frosting, in a microwave-safe bowl, melt butter and chocolate; stir until smooth.
-Immediately stir in the confectioners' sugar, 2 tablespoons water and vanilla until smooth.
+- For frosting, in a small saucepan, melt butter and chocolate over low heat; stir until smooth.
+Remove from the heat; immediately stir in confectioners' sugar, 2 tablespoons water and vanilla until smooth.
 Add remaining water; stir until smooth.
 Immediately spread over brownies.
 Cool on a wire rack until firm.
 Cut into bars.
 Yield: 3 dozen.

 "I love the oat crust.
 And the homemade frosting beats any store bought frosting hands down!"

 "I found these to be quite good, but not as outstanding as they'd need to be for me to remake them with the extra work.
 I have a frosted brownie recipe that I much prefer."

 "I made these today at my work, which is a private lodge and I supply a lunch dessert daily.
 I am always on the lookout for brownie variations.
 These were delicious! very unique, to have an oat cookie base.
 I made my own favorite brownie recipe to top them, and a whipped ganache for the frosting.
 I needed a large amount, so I doubled all ingredients.
 Thank you for a great recipe!"